 Private Student Loans

 Because these loans are available from multiple sources, each will come with its own terms and conditions.
-So, when applying for private student loans, it’s important to clearly understand annual percentage rates (APRs) and repayment terms before signing as well as the differences between private vs. federal student loans.
+So when applying for private student loans, it’s important to clearly understand annual percentage rates (APRs) and repayment terms before signing, as well as the differences between private vs. federal student loans.

 Since private student loans are not associated with the federal government, their repayment terms and benefits vary from lender to lender.
 Some private loans require payments while you’re still attending college.
 Unlike federal loans, interest rates could be fixed or variable.
-If you are applying for a variable-rate loan, it’s a good idea to check to see how often the interest rate can change, plus how much it can change each time, and what the maximum interest rate can be.
+If you are applying for a variable-rate loan, it’s a good idea to check how often the interest rate can change, plus how much it can change each time and what the maximum interest rate can be.

 When applying for a private loan, the lender typically reviews your financial history and credit score, which means it may be beneficial to have a cosigner.

+Be sure to ask your lender about repayment options in addition to any deferment or forbearance options.
 These will all vary by lender, so it’s important to understand the terms of the particular loan you are applying for.

 Private loans can help fill the monetary gap between what you’re able to cover with grants, scholarships, federal loans, and the like, and what you owe to attend college.
 It’s never a bad idea to take the time to do your research, shop around, and find the best loan options for your personal financial situation.
 For a full overview, take a look at SoFi’s private student loan guide.